Fast Computation of Sep$_\lambda$ via Interpolation-based Globality Certificates: Locating pseudospectral components

 \section{Locating pseudospectral components}

-Given a matrix $A \in \C^{m \times m}$, $\eps \geq 0$, and some $z_0 \in \C$ such that $\eps$ is not a singular value of $A - z_0 I$, we first propose a way of determining which rays emanating from $z_0$ intersect with $\Lambda_\eps(A)$ and which do not.
-We define the ray emanating from $z_0$ specified by angle $\theta \in \R$ as \beq \mathcal{R}_{z_0}(\theta) \coloneqq \{ z \in \C : z_0 + r\eit, r > 0\}. \eeq As we will explain momentarily, our assumption on $\eps$ ensures that a condition needed by our method indeed holds; relatedly, our assumption also ensures that the ``search point" $z_0$ is not on the boundary of $\Lambda_\eps(A)$.
-This section follows similarly to \cite[Sections~2--4]{Mit19a}, where we first proposed interpolation-based globality certificates to find level-set components as tools for computing Kreiss constants and the distance to uncontrollability, though here we adapt these ideas to locating pseudospectral components.
+We now work on defining $d_\eps$ and establishing its properties, which is done over three sections.
+This section follows similarly to \cite[sections~2--4]{Mit21}, where we first proposed interpolation-based globality certificates to find level-set components as tools for computing Kreiss constants and the distance to uncontrollability.
+Here we adapt these ideas to locating pseudospectral components, and throughout this section, we provide specific references to counterparts in \cite{Mit21}.
+However, as will be seen, computing~$\seplamD$ is more complicated than computing these other quantities, and so the additional tools that we develop in \cref{sec:overlap} and \cref{sec:support} will also be needed.

-Consider the following function parameterized in polar coordinates: \beq f_A(r,\theta) = \smin(F_A(r,\theta)) \quad \text{where} \quad F_A(r,\theta) = A - (z_0 + r\eit) I. \eeq Our first theorem relates singular values of $F_A(r,\theta)$ to eigenvalues of a certain $2m \times 2m$ matrix pencil.
-This is a yet another variation of the 1D level-set technique Byers introduced in order to develop the first method for computing the distance to instability in 1988 \cite{Bye88}, a powerful tool which we and many others have adapted and/or extended to compute various distance measures; see, e.g., \cite{BoyBK89,BoyB90,BruS90,Bye90a,GaoN93,HeW97,Gu00,BurLO03,MenO05,BenSV12,BenM19,Mit19a,MehV20,MehV20a}.
+Given a matrix $A \in \C^{m \times m}$, $\eps \geq 0$, and some $z_0 \in \C$ such that $\eps$ is not a singular value of~$A - z_0 I$, in this section we propose a way of determining which rays emanating from $z_0$ intersect with~$\ps(A)$ and which do not.
+We define the ray emanating from $z_0$ specified by angle $\theta \in \R$ as \beq \rayth \coloneqq \{ z_0 + r\eit \in \C : r \in \R, \, r > 0\}. \eeq As we will explain momentarily, our assumption on $\eps$ ensures that a condition needed by our method indeed holds; relatedly, our assumption also ensures that the ``search point" $z_0$ is not on the boundary of~$\ps(A)$.
+Consider the following function parameterized in polar coordinates: \beq f_A(r,\theta) = \smin(A-(z_0 + r\eit) I)) = \smin ( F_A(r,\theta)), \ \ \text{where} \ \ F_A(r,\theta) = \imagunit \emit (A - z_0 I) - \imagunit r I \eeq and the second equality above holds since multiplication by a unitary scalar does not alter the singular values of a matrix.
+Note that~$\bd \ps(A)$ is contained in the $\eps$-level set of $f_A$.
+The following pair of results give us a way to determine whether or not $\rayth$ and $\ps(A)$ intersect, and when they do, to also calculate all the points in $\rayth \cap \bd \ps(A)$.
+The first of these two results is yet another variation of the 1D level-set technique Byers introduced in order to develop the first method for computing the distance to instability in~1988~\cite{Bye88}, a powerful tool which we and many others have adapted, extended, or used to develop 1D and 2D methods to compute various quantities.
+Applications include the $\hinf$ and $\linf$ norms~\cite{BoyBK89,BoyB90,BruS90,BenSV12,BenM18a}, distance to uncontrollability~\cite{Bye90a,GaoN93,Gu00,Mit21}, numerical radius~\cite{HeW97,MenO05,Mit20}, pseudospectral (or spectral value set) abscissa and radius~\cite{BurLO03,MenO05,BenM19}, Kreiss constants~\cite{Mit20a,Mit21}, as well as the optimization of passive systems~\cite{MehV20,MehV20a,MitV21}.